are you our new data expert?

 What are your activities?

 Your responsibilities will include collecting, interpreting, and processing large datasets.
 You often have to research and edit the sources of this data yourself, by using SQL, SAS, and/or Python.
 You select the relevant variables, edit the data, and apply the business rules.
+On top of that, you can also be involved in data engineering projects where you are building platforms or data warehousing.
 Your day-to-day responsibilities include:

 - Discussing data requirements for different quantitative models

 - Making an inventory of the relevant databases within the bank and gaining access to them

 - Combining tables (merging/linking) and aggregating data in SQL, SAS and/or Python

 - Devising and applying data quality analyzes (e.g., identifying trends over time, missing values, and extreme values)

 - Visualize data by means of interactive dashboards

 - Investigating the plausibility of the new data

 - Documenting the data sourcing process and descriptive statistics whilst discussing this with the business units